The Carlsbad Springs Community Association

-Established in 2004, the Carlsbad Springs Community Association is proud to be very active and involved in the community.
-We are well known to residents, our elected representatives and in the community.
-In 2019 the Association will celebrate its 15th anniversary.
+Established in 2004, the Carlsbad Springs Community Association is very active and involved in the community.
+We are well known to residents, our elected representatives.
+In 2019 the Association turned 15.

-The 8 executives of the association is made up of Carlsbad Springs and Edwards residents who volunteer their time and work together to build a better community.
+The current executives of the Association is made up of local residents who volunteer their time and work together to build a better community.
 Every residents living in the Carlsbad Springs area are automatically a member of the Association and are eligible to become part of our executive board.
 The association was started in the first years when our community was amalgamated with the City of Ottawa from the City of Gloucester / Cumberland township era.
-There are over 1000 homes in Carlsbad Springs, Ramsayville, Piperville and Edwards area with a population of approximately 2000 residents (based on 2 persons per household average).
-Our mandate is to be on top of issues that affect residents, to bring a sense of belonging and inclusivity to all and to nurture positive neighborly attitudes for everyone’s safety and security, so we can all call this home.
+There are over 1000 homes in Carlsbad Springs, Ramsayville, Piperville and Edwards area with a population of approximately 2000 residents (Canada Post / Stats Canada).
+Our mandate is report issues and concerns that affect residents, to bring a sense of belonging and inclusivity to all and to nurture positive neighborly attitudes for everyone’s safety and security, so we can all call this home.

-Many of our Board member acts as a liaison to internal and external organizations that impact the community, some represent social clubs while others are individuals that care about our community.
+Many of our Board members are reps from various community organizations that operate in the community, some represent social clubs while others are individuals that care about our community and are responsible for a specific committee or a project.
 We work closely with the following community groups:

 - Le Club Optimiste de Carlsbad Springs